Consumer towing guide: What to do if your car is towed

 Consumer protections for towing vary greatly by state, and sometimes, by municipality.
 Whether your car was towed, or you want to be prepared for a predatory tow by learning your rights, here are 7 tips to protect yourself:

-1. Learn your rights: U.S. PIRG’s new search tool will answer questions about your state’s consumer protection laws for towing.
+1. Know your rights: U.S. PIRG’s search tool will answer questions about your state’s consumer protection laws for towing.
 This will help you recognize predatory or illegal towing practices.
 Any state laws are the minimum protection you should expect.
 Many municipalities have stronger protections on certain aspects of towing, such as maximum rates or whether you must be notified.

 2. Contact the local police department: Some states require towing companies to notify the police if your car was towed for parking illegally or any other reason.
 A call to the local law enforcement’s non-emergency number can help you find your car quickly in those cases.